juji-io/datalevin/doc/query.md

 ### Dynamic plan search policy (new)

 The plan search space initially include all possible join orders as our joins are directional.
-When the number of plans considered reaches a user configurable threshold, the planner turns the search policy from an exhaustive search to a greedy one.
-The shrinkage of plan search space in the later stages of planning has relatively little impact on quality of the final plan, while results in significant savings in memory consumption and planning time for those complex queries that reach the threshold.
+When the number of plans considered reaches `P(n, 3)`, the planner turns the search policy from an exhaustive search to a greedy one.
+The reason is that size estimation of only the initial two joins are absolutely accurate, so a planning space larger than that afterwards does not need to be exhaustive to be useful.
+The shrinkage of plan search space in the later stages of planning has relatively little impact on quality of the final plan, while results in significant savings in memory consumption and planning time for complex queries.

 ### Parallel processing